 Although pylon extensions and barefoot booms have become popular additions to many tournament inboards, Nautique Boat Company strongly objects and opposes the use of any pylon extension, whether up or to the side of any of its products.
-The use extensions alter the of pylon can handling characteristics of the boat, possibly resulting in dangerous instability, which could then lead to loss of control, a situation which could cause serious or fatal injury to the boat driver, passengers, skiers and anyone else who might be in the vicinity of such a mishap.
+The use of pylon extensions can alter the handling characteristics of the boat, possibly resulting in dangerous instability, which could then lead to loss of control, a situation which could cause serious or fatal injury to the boat driver, passengers, skiers and anyone else who might be in the vicinity of such a mishap.